Napoleon in Holland

-In late September 1811 Napoleon I visited the former Kingdom of Holland; he explained to Armand Augustin Louis de Caulaincourt his goals: a war at sea with England, to form a government, and ordering the "Routes impériales".
+In late September 1811, French Emperor Napoleon I visited the former Kingdom of Holland; he explained to Armand-Augusti-Louis de Caulaincourt his goals: a blockade of trade with Britain, to form a government, and ordering the "Routes impériales".

 Holland as part of the First French Empire

-The "Corsican" wanted to control every seaport in the area and on 16 March 1810 Bouches-de-l'Escaut and Bouches-du-Rhin became part of the French Empire.
+Napoleon wanted to control every seaport in the area and on 16 March 1810 Bouches-de-l'Escaut and Bouches-du-Rhin became part of the First French Empire.
 King Louis Bonaparte opposed his older brother when Napoleon's troops were not only occupying the coast but went more inland.
-(Oudinot had arrived with 20.000 soldiers to prevent smuggling and organize the blockade.)
-After Napoleon threatened to occupy Amsterdam Louis Bonaparte resigned on 1 July 1810 in favor of Napoleon Louis Bonaparte, his son.
-The Dutch départments were incorporated in the First French Empire by decree on 9 July; "with Imperial coastguards, customs and police allowed to operate the smuggling staunched at last."
-On 18 August 1810 Napoleon ordered (by decree) the Dutch army ceased to exist, and incorporated it into the French Imperial army.
+Marshal Nicolas Oudinot had arrived with 20,000 soldiers to prevent smuggling and organise the Continental System.
+After Napoleon threatened to occupy Amsterdam, King Louis abdicated on 1 July 1810 in favour of Napoléon Louis Bonaparte, his son.
+Holland was annexed to France by decree on 9 July; "with Imperial coastguards, customs and police allowed to operate the smuggling staunched at last."
+On 18 August 1810, Napoleon ordered via decree that the Dutch army be incorporated into the French Imperial Army.